roman-kojnok/python-files/README.md

 # Collection of useful Python scripts:
 1. extract.py
-- extract URLs from a single file.
+- Extract URLs from a single file.
 2. multi-extrtact.py
-- extracts URLs from text files as saves them to a txt file.
+- Extracts URLs from text files as saves them to a txt file.
+1. get_list.py
+- Find files with a given list of filename extensions.
+2. get_list-full_path.py
+- Find files with a given list of filename extensions with a full path.